 Dr. Yvette Efevbera is a global health and equity leader working to create a world where young people and women are healthy, happy, unafraid, and unapologetic.
-She has worked for over a decade across academic, non-profit, and philanthropic spaces at the intersection of research, programs, policy, and advocacy.
+She has worked for nearly 15 years across academic, non-profit, and philanthropic spaces at the intersection of research, programs, policy, and advocacy.
 With demonstrated commitment to collaboration and bridge building, she leads culturally intentional efforts to improve programs and policies linking gender and youth, particularly in settings of adversity.
 Efevbera’s experience advancing health, development, gender, education, and equity has spanned several countries, with focus in sub-Saharan Africa and the diaspora.

 Efevbera holds a Doctor of Science in Population and Reproductive Health from the Harvard T.H.
 Chan School of Public Health.
 She holds a MSc in Global Health from Harvard and a BA, with High Honor in International Relations and African Studies from the Honors College and James Madison College of Michigan State University.
 A scholar-advocate, Efevbera has published in several journals including Journal of Adolescent Health, Social Science & Medicine, and BMC Public Health.